Frequently Asked Questions

 What does it mean to add work to the MakeRoom archives?

-The MakeRoom archive is a very simple collection of work that has been gathered via (the generous gifts of) visiting artists.
+The MakeRoom archive is simply a collection of work that has been gathered via (the generous gifts of) visiting artists.
 It is up to each individual artist as to what they decide to give to the archive.
-The MakeRoom archive is literally an archival container (about the size of a large shoebox).
+The MakeRoom archive is literally an archival container (about the size of a very large shoebox).
 Donated works must be of a size and proportion to fit into such a container.
-Examples include manuscripts, books, works on paper, poems, drawings, paintings, photographs.
+Examples include manuscripts, books, works on paper, poems, drawings, paintings, photographs, small sculptures or other.

 What is Minneapolis like in Winter?